warythebutterfly/design-conference/README.md

-As web designers and front-end developers, we have the luxury of attending a number of great conferences dedicated to our craft.
-We're going to make up our own conference, Design Conference, and build a website for it throughout my lessons at MidroHub Academy.
+As full-stack developers, we have the luxury of attending a number of great conferences dedicated to our craft.
+We're going to make up our own conference, Design Conference, and build a web application for it throughout my lessons at MidroHub Academy.
 Here we go!